 You need the monitor on to continue the setup process, so can't just plug the link box and headset in instead.
 So what to do?

-That's when we realised the link box also has a mini-DisplayPort input and the GTX Titan X has four DisplayPorts.
+That's when we realised the link box also has a mini-DisplayPort input and the GTX 1080 has DisplayPorts.
 What we didn't have to hand however, was a mini-DisplayPort to DisplayPort cable.
 And there's not one included in the HTC Vive box - just a HDMI cable.

 Those yet to set-up their HTC Vive's and have time need to consider a couple of solutions.
 Either use a different video output to feed a monitor (or TV), thereby leaving the HDMI port free for the link box to connect to, or buy a mini-DisplayPort to DisplayPort cable in advance.